citp/privacy-policy-historical/l/le/lea/leaguelineup.com.md

-> *The following text is extracted and transformed from the leaguelineup.com privacy policy that was archived on 2012-11-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121115102511id_/http%3A//www.leaguelineup.com/faqs_privacypolicy.asp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the leaguelineup.com privacy policy that was archived on 2013-06-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130602043315id_/http%3A//leaguelineup.com/faqs_privacypolicy.asp) for the most accurate reproduction.*

-# LeagueLineup.com - Web Services
+# Free Websites for Youth Sports Teams and Leagues

 * * *